grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # series request result shard in bytes.
 0 to disable.
 # CLI flag: -querier.active-series-results-max-size-bytes
 [active_series_results_max_size_bytes: <int> | default = 419430400]

+# (experimental) Defines labels for cost attribution, applied to metrics like
+# cortex_distributor_attributed_received_samples_total.
+Set to an empty string
+# to disable.
+Example: 'team,service' will produce metrics such as
+# cortex_distributor_attributed_received_samples_total{team='frontend',
+# service='api'}.
+# CLI flag: -validation.cost-attribution-labels
+[cost_attribution_labels: <string> | default = ""]

+# (experimental) Maximum number of cost attribution labels allowed per user.
+# CLI flag: -validation.max-cost-attribution-labels-per-user
+[max_cost_attribution_labels_per_user: <int> | default = 2]

+# (experimental) Maximum cardinality of cost attribution labels allowed per
+# user.
+# CLI flag: -validation.max-cost-attribution-cardinality-per-user
+[max_cost_attribution_cardinality_per_user: <int> | default = 10000]

+# (experimental) Cooldown period for cost attribution labels.
+Specifies the
+# duration the cost attribution remains in overflow before attempting a reset.
+# If the cardinality remains above the limit after this period, the system will
+# stay in overflow mode and extend the cooldown.
+Setting this value to 0
+# disables the cooldown, causing the system to continuously check whether the
+# cardinality has dropped below the limit.
+A reset will occur once the
+# cardinality falls below the limit.
+# CLI flag: -validation.cost-attribution-cooldown
+[cost_attribution_cooldown: <duration> | default = 0s]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed.